-A harness maker and the 4th of 5 children of James Serjeant and Ann Mount, James Serjeant, the first cousin five-times-removed on the mother's side of Nigel Horne, was born in Kent, England on 27 Sept 18271,2, was baptised in Chislet, Kent, England on 3 Feb 1828 and married Margaret Gill (with whom he had 11 children: Alfred, Charlotte, Abner, Rebecca J, Sarah A, Martha J, Mahala, Idella J, Margaret, Florence G and Rhodie) in Whitley, Indiana, USA on 28 Sept 1848.
+A harness maker and the 4th of 5 children of James Serjeant and Ann Mount, James Serjeant, the first cousin five-times-removed on the mother's side of Nigel Horne, was born in Kent, England on 27 Sept 18271,2, was baptised in Chislet, Kent, England on 3 Feb 1828 and was married to Margaret Gill (with whom he had 11 children: Alfred, Charlotte, Abner, Rebecca J, Sarah A, Martha J, Mahala, Idella J, Margaret, Florence G, and Rhodie) in Whitley, Indiana, USA on 28 Sept 1848.

 During his life, he was living in Columbia City, Indiana on 1 Jun 1860; in Monroe, Green, Wisconsin, USA on 1 Jun 18702; in Columbia City, Indiana on 11 Jun 1880; at 106 Wells Street, Fort Wayne, Allen, Indiana in 1894 and on 11 Jun 1900; and at 1426 Wells Street, Fort Wayne, Allen, Indiana in 1906.